-Transformers is part of Universal's Early Park Admission program, where Universal Resort guests are admitted to the park one hour before the general public.
+Transformers is part of Universal's seasonal (at least for now) Early Park Admission program, where Universal Resort guests are admitted to the park one hour before the general public.
 As a result, lines at Transformers may already be long when the park is open.

 Because of this, and because long lines are likely to form at other attractions once the park is open, we recommend visiting Transformers later in the day.
 If you happen to see Transformers with a wait under 20 minutes first thing in the morning, however, get in line.

 The single-rider entrance will often let you walk on the attraction, even when the standby wait is an hour, but its queue lacks any theming, so be sure to take at least one trip through the regular line.
 It can be difficult for your eyes to focus on the fast-moving imagery from the front row; center seats in the second and third rows provide the best perspective.
 And be sure to say hello to the towering robots posing for photos outside the entrance.

 - We rate this attraction as Not To Be Missed.

 - This attraction may be frightening for children.

 - This attraction has a minimum-height requirement of 40 inches.

 - This attraction offers rider swap.